hugoQ1/go-epik/documentation/en/architecture.md

 - Other Filecoin dependencies (specs actors, proofs, storage, etc., FIXME missing)
 - Is the Builder worth its own component?
 - Other PL dependencies (IPFS, libp2p, IPLD?
 FIXME, missing)
-- External libraries used by Lotus and other deps (FIXME, missing)
+- External libraries used by epik and other deps (FIXME, missing)

 # Preliminaries